abogdanova/SwarmGE/README.md

 However, it is still possible to specify the full correct path if you so desire.
 Specifying the full direct path allows you to create new operators and place them wherever you like.

+#Population Options

+There are a number of parameters within PonyGE2 for controlling both overall populations and the individuals within those populations.

 ##Population Size
 ---------------